 The new Food Act 2014 will come into force by 1 March 2016.
 For more information about how the Food Act 2014 will impact you and how you can sign up early, see Food Act 2014.

 3. Registration of a custom made food safety programme

 Some premises can choose to develop and register a food safety programme, which is based on the Hazard Analysis Critical Control Point (HACCP) system.

 The programme requires third party approval before it can be registered with the Ministry for Primary Industries.

 For more information, see the Ministry for Primary Industries website.

 Home based businesses

-Under the current legislation, it is illegal to prepare food intended for sale in an existing domestic kitchen.
+Under the Food Hygiene Regulations, it is illegal to prepare food intended for sale in an existing domestic kitchen.